Joan Page-Allison

-Joan Florence Page-Allison OBE (born 10 June 1947) is a retired British international middle-distance runner.
+Joan Florence Page née Allison OBE (born 10 June 1947) is a retired British international middle-distance runner.

-Athletics career
+Biography

-She competed in the women's 800 metres at the 1968 Summer Olympics.
+Allison competed in the women's 800 metres at the 1968 Summer Olympics.

 She represented England and won a silver medal in the 1,500 metres, at the 1970 British Commonwealth Games in Edinburgh, Scotland.

+Allison finished second behind Rita Ridley in the 1500 metres event at the 1971 WAAA Championships.

-Four years later she won a second silver medal in the 1,500 metres and finished fourth in the 800 metres at the 1974 British Commonwealth Games in Christchurch, New Zealand.
+Allison became the British 1500 metres champion after winning the British WAAA Championships title at the 1973 WAAA Championships.
+The following year, Allison won a second silver medal in the 1,500 metres and finished fourth in the 800 metres at the 1974 British Commonwealth Games in Christchurch, New Zealand.

 She was appointed Officer of the Order of the British Empire (OBE) in the 1995 Birthday Honours for services to athletics.